 If you use the stock Mail application on your iPhone or iPad, you may have experienced a mysterious occurrence where the Mail app icon will display a red badge telling you there are unread emails when there actually aren’t any.
-No matter what you do, it seems that up can’t clear that inaccurate number of unread emails.
+No matter what you do, it seems that you can’t clear that inaccurate number of unread emails.

 The Mail app is no stranger to weird bugs, so let me reassure you here, phantom unread emails aren’t taking over your iPhone or iPad.
-In this post, I will share with you a few options to fix an incorrect unread count, and hopefully put an end to it all.
+In this post, I will share with you a few options to fix an incorrect unread count and hopefully put an end to it all.

 Why can’t I clear that unread email badge?

-My best explanation is that it is a software bug; something only Apple can fix, as it seemingly has nothing to do with the email service being used.
+My best explanation is that it is a software bug, something only Apple can fix, as it seemingly has nothing to do with the email service being used.
 While you can’t technically fix the problem, you can make it go away.

 How to remove badge for unread emails from the Mail app icon